stuarteberg/graph-tool/doc/demos/inference/inference.rst

 .. testoutput:: model-evidence

-   Model evidence for deg_corr = True: -622.794364945 (mean field), -707.484453595 (Bethe)
+   Model evidence for deg_corr = True: -599.280568166 (mean field), -744.851035413 (Bethe)
-   Model evidence for deg_corr = False: -624.357861783 (mean field), -657.164066465 (Bethe)
+   Model evidence for deg_corr = False: -637.320504421 (mean field), -669.533693635 (Bethe)

-Despite the (expected) discrepancy between both approximations, the outcome shows a clear preference for the non-degree-corrected model.
+If we consider the more accurate approximation, the outcome shows a preference for the non-degree-corrected model.

 When using the nested model, the approach is entirely analogous.
 The only difference now is that we have a hierarchical partition